 Bylaw C-1001-17 June 12, 2017 The Plan has identified four commercial sites to serve the neighborhood needs within the various development areas.
 The location of the commercial nodes has been strategically situated at the intersections of collector roads, so as to promote the economic viability of such a development.
-The commercial sites will vary in size up to a maximum of 2.5 acres/site and will total approximately 3.14 hectares collectively.
-It is anticipated that up to 50,000 sq. ft. of neighborhood convenience commercial space may eventually be developed in the Plan area.
+The commercial sites will vary in size and will total approximately 5.14 hectares for neighbourhood convenience commercial space.